 The objective of this paper is to study the situation when $G$ has only finitely many vertex stabilizers up to conjugation and in this case we can prove the main Bass-Serre theory structure theorem.

-{\bf Theorem \ref{General}.} {\it Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ with finitely many maximal vertex stabilisers up to conjugation.
+{\bf Theorem \ref{General}.} {\em Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ with finitely many maximal vertex stabilisers up to conjugation.
 Then $G$ is the fundamental group of a reduced finite graph of finitely generated pro-$p$ groups $(\G,\Gamma)$, where each vertex group $\G(v)$ and each edge group $\G(e)$ is a maximal vertex stabilizer $G_{\tilde v}$ and an edge stabilizer $G_{\tilde e}$ respectively (for some $\tilde v,\tilde e\in T$). }

 In the abstract situation a finitely generated (abstract) group $G$ acting on a tree has a $G$-invariant subtree $D$ such that $G\backslash D$ is finite and so has automatically finitely many maximal vertex stabilizers up to conjugation.
-In the pro-$p$ situation such invariant subtree does not exists in general and the existence of it in the case of only finitely many stabilizers up to conjugation is not clear even if vertex stabilizers are finite.
+In the pro-$p$ situation such an invariant subtree does not exist in general and the existence of it in the case of only finitely many stabilizers up to conjugation is not clear even if vertex stabilizers are finite.
 Nevertheless, for a finitely generated pro-$p$ group acting on a pro-$p$ tree we can prove a splitting theorem into an amalgamated product or an HNN-extension.

-{\bf Theorem \ref{splitting}.}\ {\it Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ without a global fixed point.
+{\bf Theorem \ref{splitting}.}\ {\em Let $G$ be a finitely generated pro-$p$ group acting on a pro-$p$ tree $T$ without global fixed points.
 Then $G$ splits non-trivially as a free amalgamated pro-$p$ product or pro-$p$ HNN-extension over some stabiliser of an edge of $T$.}

 This in turn allows us to prove that a non virtually cyclic pro-$p$ group acting on a pro-$p$ tree with finite edge stabilizers has more than one end.